USA Baseball: 15U National Team

 In 2012, USA Baseball rolled out its first 15U national team.
 The program, composed of some of the most talented young players across the country, played four games in the Dominican Republic against the Dominicans and Puerto Rico.
 Team USA went 4–0 abroad, outscoring their opponents, 31–3.

-In 2013, the 15U team traveled to Baranquilla, Colombia, for the COPABE Pan American "AA" Championships, where it brought home the gold medal for the first time.
+In 2013, the 15U team traveled to Barranquilla, Colombia, for the COPABE Pan American "AA" Championships, where it brought home the gold medal for the first time.
 En route to defeating Cuba, 6–1, in the championship game, the 15U squad amassed a perfect record, finishing 8–0 in the event.

 Competing in its first WBSC U-15 Baseball World Cup in 2014, Team USA traveled to Mazatlan, Mexico, and went 9–1 overall and claimed the silver medal.
 The 2014 campaign also had the 15U national team's Brice Turang bring home the 15U's first USA Baseball Richard W. "Dick" Case Player of the Year award, given to the athlete who is not only an outstanding player on the field, but also exemplified sportsmanship and love of the game.

 USA Baseball's national team championships (NTCs), 14U national team development program, and national team identification series (NTIS) help the organization identify players for the 15U national neam.
 The NTCs are held in Arizona and Florida and up to 72 teams compete in each region.
 USA Baseball representatives and scouts select the top players from each event to make up the national team.

 Starting in 2017, a new trials system was introduced for the 15U program that includes two phases and 72 athletes vying for just 20 spots on Team USA's roster.
 The pool of talent is then narrowed to 34 players for phase two before the final 20 are named.

 Following 2018 trials and training at the National Training Complex, the 15U national team traveled to David, Panama, where it claimed the program's first WBSC U-15 Baseball World Cup gold medal.